 Best Caribbean Island for Five-Star Family Fun: Antigua and Saint Kitts and Nevis

 Relaxation and a laid-back atmosphere meet the opportunity for constant entertainment and adventure on Saint Kitts and Nevis.
-Set on four miles of beach, the Four Seasons Nevis is the ultimate base for activity, with abundant hiking and water activities as well as access to the resort’s 10 tennis courts, 18-hole golf course, three infinity pools, and an excellent kids club.
-For families looking for more relaxation in their island adventure, the Park Hyatt St. Kitts is the perfect place to combine lazy days by the pool with on-property kayaking and snorkeling.
+Set on four miles of beach, the Four Seasons Nevis is the ultimate base for activity, with abundant hiking and water activities as well as access to the resort’s 10 tennis courts, 18-hole golf course, three infinity pools and an excellent kids club.
+For families looking for more relaxation in their island adventure, the Park Hyatt St. Kitts is the ideal place to combine lazy days by the pool with on-property kayaking and snorkeling.
 The great food options from their three on-site restaurants mean you won’t have to leave the resort at all if you don’t want to.

 Related: Indagare’s Top Hotel Picks for Kids Under 10